An introduction to contexts

 With contexts, you can now use flag targeting on a wide range of entities beyond just users.
 This guide provided a high-level introduction to the concept of contexts and how to use them.
 For a full tutorial on how to upgrade from users to contexts, read Best practices for upgrading users to contexts.

 Your 14-day trial begins as soon as you sign up.
-Learn to use LaunchDarkly with the app's built-in tutorial.
-You'll discover how easy it is to manage the whole feature lifecycle from concept to launch to control.
+Get started in minutes using the in-app Quickstart.
+You'll discover how easy it is to release, monitor, and optimize your software.

 Want to try it out?
 Start a trial.